dataaxiom/ghcr-cleanup-action/README.md

 ### Setup token permissions

-To allow the injected GITHUB_TOKEN to have access to delete images it requires its permissions to have been set correctly, either by:
+To allow the injected GITHUB_TOKEN secret to have access to delete images it requires its permissions to have been set correctly, either by:

-1. In the GitHub site.
-Settings > Actions > General, set the Workflow permissions option to "Read and write permissions".
+1. In the GitHub site, Settings > Actions > General, set the Workflow permissions option to "Read and write permissions".
-1. or, set the permissions directly in the workflow by setting the packages value to write.
+1. or by setting the permissions directly in the workflow by setting the packages value to write.

    ```yaml
    jobs: